goooofie/ClassIX/README.md

-# ClassIX
-ClassIX: Your six gaming generations in one huge emulation pack.
+# ClassIX: Your six gaming generations in one huge emulation pack.

-Tired of endlessly downloading crap tons of roms, emulators, etc.?
-## We got you covered.
-In ClassIX, we have 6 generations of consoles ranging from from the NES and Genisis, to the PS2 and Genisis.
+ClassIX simplifies gaming history by bundling six generations of consoles into one convenient emulation pack.
+No need to search endlessly for ROMs and emulators—everything from NES and Genesis to PS2 is included for a seamless gaming experience.